 Alex is the author of 30 books in four languages selling near 1 million copies worldwide.
 Her quilts and instruction tips have also appeared in numerous magazines.
 She is the National Spokesperson for BERNINA of America, a promotional partner for AccuQuilt’s GO!, as well as a designer of her own line of fabrics with RJR Fabrics, and Master Piece thread with Superior Threads.
 For 11 years, she served as host of “Simply Quilts” on HGTV.
 Alex continues to be one of the most sought after instructors and lecturers in the international quilting and sewing industry.

-Alex is a founding partner of The Quilt Show.com and The Quilt Life magazine (publisher AQS) with Ricky Tims..
+Alex is a founding partner of The Quilt Show.com and The Quilt Life magazine (publisher AQS) with Ricky Tims.
 The Quilt Show is the world’s first full-service interactive online video/web TV created just for quilters worldwide.
 With over 140,000+ registered members in over 100 countries, The Quilt Show.com’s mission is to educate, inspire, entertain, connect and grow the world quilting community in a fun, positive and interactive environment.
-The Quilt Life Magazine celebrates the lifestyle of today’s quiltmaker in a fresh and beautiful format.
+The Quilt Life Magazine (2009 – 2014) celebrated the lifestyle of today’s quiltmaker in a fresh and beautiful format.
+In 2010 it was awarded one of the The Library Journal’s top ten new magazines.

 Alex was chosen as the 2008 Silver Star Award winner given annually by the International Quilt Festival to a “whose work and influence has made — and continues to make — a sizable and positive impact on the quilting industry and community.”